Ashyni/mpv-scripts/README.md

 ## To-Do

--   Improve Documentation.
+-   Improve documentation.
--   Improve the stability of the automatic limit, to reduce the impact caused by the insertion of the crop_detect filter.
--   Rework buffer to split fallback/offset validation and get more flexibility to turn off different timers.
+-   Improve cropdetect on ffmpeg/mpv side to allow limit change at runtime without performance impact.
 -   Find a way to work on data ahead to get perfect cropping timing (the dream).

 ## Troubleshooting